 We use any data submitted to provide you with further information about the products / services we offer, or to assist you in answering any questions or queries you may have submitted, or whereby you the consumer have previously purchased from or enquired about purchasing a product or service.

 Subscriptions are taken in compliance with UK Spam Laws, detailed in the Privacy and Electronic Communications Regulations 2003.
 All personal details relating to subscriptions are held securely and in accordance with the Data Protection Act 1998 and subsequent GDPR.
-No personal details are passed on to third parties nor shared with companies / people outside of the company that operates this website.
+No personal details are passed on to third parties nor shared with companies/people outside of the company that operates the websites in question.
 If you would like a copy of the information held on you please write to the business address at the bottom of this policy.

 In compliance with GDPR, UK Spam Laws and the Privacy and Electronic Communications Regulations 2003 subscribers are given the opportunity to unsubscribe at any time through an automated system.
 This process is detailed at the footer of each email campaign.
 If an automated un-subscription system is unavailable, clear instructions on how to unsubscribe will by detailed instead.

 Social Media Platforms

 Communication, engagement and actions taken through external social media platforms that we participate on are custom to the terms and conditions, as well as the privacy policies, held with each social media platform respectively.

 Users are advised to use social media platforms wisely and communicate / engage upon them with due care and caution, in regard to their own privacy and personal details.
 We will never ask for personal or sensitive information through social media platforms and encourage users wishing to discuss sensitive details to contact us through primary communication channels, such as by telephone or email.

 Shortened Links in Social Media